FATP · an independent directory·Apprenticeship data sourced from DfE, ESFA and IfATEUpdated daily · GB

 Most employers default to enrolling individual apprentices into whichever standard fits their role.
 That works at small scale.
 It does not transform anything.

 A cohort treats AI uptake as a coordinated programme rather than a scattered set of personal-development plans.
-Five to fifteen people on the same standard, starting at the same time, working on the same defined business problems, with a single delivery partner and a single internal sponsor.
+A meaningful group on the same standard, starting at the same time, working on the same defined business problems, with a single delivery partner and a single internal sponsor.
+Five to fifteen learners is a comfortable starting size; much larger cohorts are absolutely viable where the demand and the internal scaffolding support it.

 What that buys you: